wzunker/taktmate/README.md

 - "How much data is available?"
 - "Summarize the key information"

-### CSV Files - Structured Data Analysis
+### CSV/XLSX Files - Data Analysis with AI Tools
-- "What are the column names in this data?"
-- "What's the average value in the salary column?"
+**Filtering Data:**
-- "Find employees earning more than $80,000"
+- "Show me employees earning more than $90,000"
-- "Which products are out of stock?"
+- "Which products have quantity less than 20?"
-- "Show events happening in March 2024"
+- "Find events between magnitude 1.0 and 3.0"

+**Statistical Analysis:**
+- "What's the average salary?"
+- "Calculate the median, min, and max prices"
+- "What's the total revenue?"

+**Data Visualization:**
+- "Plot employee salaries as a bar chart"
+- "Create an XY plot of performance vs salary"
+- "Show me a bar chart of product quantities"

 ### PDF Files - Document Analysis
 - "What is the main conclusion of this document?"